However it looks much brighter now after finding festoon LED's to fit. I found that 24 small LEDs are much better than three bright LEDs - read on!

 This was good, but I thought I would try one further stage and fit multi-LED festoon bulbs.

-these are 2x8 SMD 42mm LED festoon bulbs - as here for example
+I used 2x8 SMD 42mm LED festoon bulbs - but there are many alternatives as here for example

 This shows the lamps back into the housing - it was necessary to nip short two of the plastic guides - this has no effect on the security of the board location.